 6. Decreased employee productivity

-Poor Intranet user experience leads to lower employee productivity.
-Moreover, when information cannot be easily navigated and found, employee productivity drops and Intranets have a complete contra-effect.
+Poor intranet user experience leads to lower employee productivity.
+Moreover, when information cannot be easily navigated and found, employee productivity drops and intranets have a complete contra-effect.

 7. Internal use only

-Intranets can only be used for internal purposes.
+Most often, intranets can only be used for internal purposes.
 In other words, employees can not share content to external parties or Social Media.

-This is a big Intranet disadvantage because the companies that encourage external content sharing have much higher content marketing ROI.
+This is a big intranet disadvantage because the companies that encourage external content sharing have much higher content marketing ROI.